2-minute Toasted Bread With Olive Oil And Salt (Easiest Side Dish!)

 You need just 3 ingredients:

-• Freshly ground salt (any kind you like, really, but on the chunkier side is good)
+• Freshly ground salt (any kind you like, really, but on the chunkier side is good).
+Examples are Kosher salt, sea salt or Maldon salt.

 I always have some suitable bread in the freezer – already sliced.
 That way I can grab as many slices of bread as I need and toast them straight from frozen.